 His clients include private and public companies, small-to-medium enterprises, high-net-worth individuals, family groups and not-for-profit organisations.

 Frank is the current Secretary of Australian Business in Europe (ABIE) Australia and is a member of the Law Institute of Victoria and a Chartered Tax Adviser of The Tax Institute.

 Frank is a director of the trustee company of the Priceline Sisterhood Foundation (a public ancillary fund).

-Frank is listed in Doyle's Guide to the Australian Legal Professions as Tax Rising Star in Australia, 2016.
+Frank is listed in the Best Lawyers in Australia 2021 for Tax Law.
+He was listed in Doyle's Guide to the Australian Legal Profession as a Tax Rising Star (Australia) 2016.

 - Advising on the restructuring of a publicly listed company, particularly on the ability of the company to use carried-forward taxation losses and the effect of a debt forgiveness.

 - Advising on the taxation implications of a substantial property development in Victoria.

 - Establishing private ancillary funds for a number of high-net-worth families and individuals, and providing advice regarding their ongoing operation.